shubhammishra-go/jwt/README.md

 for example:
 `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyaWQiOiIxZGQ5MDEwYy00MzI4LTRoZjNiOWU2LTc3N2Q4NDhlOTM3NSIsImF1dGhvcml6ZWQiOmZhbHNlfQ.vI7thh64mzXp_WMKZIedaKR4AF4trbvOHEpm2d62qIQ`

+# Header

-`Header` Identifies which algorithm is used to generate the signature.
+Header Identifies which algorithm is used to generate the signature.
 In the below example, HS256 indicates that this token is signed using HMAC-SHA256.

 Typical cryptographic algorithms used are HMAC with SHA-256 (HS256) and RSA signature with SHA-256 (RS256).
 JWA (JSON Web Algorithms) RFC 7518 introduces many more for both authentication and encryption.